 Jenny and Mavi from Majesa are committed to supplying wholesale Panama straw to smaller milliners as well as some of the most renown milliners in the UK.

 Jenny is Ecuadorian and has been importing Panama straw to the UK since 1989.
 She is recognised for her dedicated work with local weavers to reduce supply chains and ensure they receive fair pay for their incredible work.

 Read more about their story here:

-Fred Ruegger has been avidly sourcing the best quality new and vintage Straw, Felt, Sinamay, Pinokpok and Abaca from around the world since 1971.
+Fred Ruegger has been avidly sourcing the best quality vintage and new Straw, Felt, Sinamay, Pinokpok and Abaca from around the world since 1971.

-Pongees have a very friendly, helpful team offering an extensive range of fabrics in a wide range of colours.
+Pongees have a very friendly, helpful UK based team offering an extensive range of fabrics in a wide range of colours.

 Products used: Organza, Habotai, Dupion and Satin

 Read about them and their sustainability statement here: